qidawu/qidawu.github.io/source/_posts/mysql-data-types.md

 * 节省存储空间，仅在必要时为 [`TIME`](https://dev.mysql.com/doc/refman/5.7/en/time.html), [`DATETIME`](https://dev.mysql.com/doc/refman/5.7/en/datetime.html), and [`TIMESTAMP`](https://dev.mysql.com/doc/refman/5.7/en/datetime.html) 指定精度：

   > A `DATETIME` or `TIMESTAMP` value can include a trailing fractional seconds part in up to microseconds (6 digits) precision.
 In particular, any fractional part in a value inserted into a `DATETIME` or `TIMESTAMP` column is stored rather than discarded.
-With the fractional part included, the format for these values is `'*`YYYY-MM-DD hh:mm:ss`*[.*`fraction`*]'`, the range for `DATETIME` values is `'1000-01-01 00:00:00.000000'` to `'9999-12-31 23:59:59.999999'`, and the range for `TIMESTAMP` values is `'1970-01-01 00:00:01.000000'` to `'2038-01-19 03:14:07.999999'`.
+With the fractional part included, the format for these values is `'YYYY-MM-DD hh:mm:ss[.fraction]'`, the range for `DATETIME` values is `'1000-01-01 00:00:00.000000'` to `'9999-12-31 23:59:59.999999'`, and the range for `TIMESTAMP` values is `'1970-01-01 00:00:01.000000'` to `'2038-01-19 03:14:07.999999'`.
 The fractional part should always be separated from the rest of the time by a decimal point; no other fractional seconds delimiter is recognized.
 For information about fractional seconds support in MySQL, see [Section 11.2.7, “Fractional Seconds in Time Values”](https://dev.mysql.com/doc/refman/5.7/en/fractional-seconds.html).

 * 利用自动初始化和更新功能，为 `create_time`、`update_time` 字段赋值：